lksmrqrdt/lksmrqrdt/README.md

   - build a personal portfolio website
   - get started with technical blogging
 - Some day, I'll ...
-  - study to become a Master of Business Administration (MBA)
+  - study to become a MSc in Computer Science and a Master of Business Administration (MBA)
-  - learn everything needed to become a Pentester ([OSCP](https://www.offensive-security.com/pwk-oscp/)?)
-  - hold Certifications for Microsoft Azure and Google Cloud Platform

 ## 🔬 My technology stack
 <div>